- Home

 Disbursement of Funds:

-The Program Coordinator will provide written approval of the proposed project with notification of award status, after which awarded neighborhoods or individuals may purchase their approved equipment.
+The Program Coordinator will provide written approval of the proposed project with notification of award status.
 Reimbursements in the notified amount will be made once the City is in receipt of documentation illustrating proof of purchase and proof of installation, to the satisfaction of the Program Coordinator.

 DISTINCTION OF RESPONSIBILITIES